magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-30186-unsorted-attribute-options-in-graphql-response.md

  <ins>Actual results</ins>:

-The attribute options are always sorted according to the associate number of products.
+The attribute options are always sorted according to the associated number of products.

 ## Apply the patch